-The MSOGB continues to receive increasing interest in Carbon Capture and Storage ("CCS") projects due to growing efforts led by industry, financial institutions and markets, and environmental regulators to reduce industrial CO2 emissions.
+The MSOGB continues to develop rules and regulations specific to its Carbon Capture and Storage ("CCS") program.
 The MSOGB oversees the storage of manufactured carbon dioxide (CO2) and in collaboration with the Mississippi Department of Environmental Quality ("MDEQ"), oversees and monitors the operation of Class VI Wells within Mississippi.
 Class VI wells are used for long-term storage (i.e., geologic sequestration) of CO2 into deep rock formations.

-Recent state legislation has provided a much needed regulatory framework for Mississippi's future CCS projects.
-This legislation, paired with Mississippi's existing CO2 pipeline infrastructure, and the MSOGB's experience and expertise with respect to CO2 injection rules and regulations, has positioned Mississippi to be a future leader in this emerging new CCS industry.
+The MSOGB continues to develop and enhance its regulatory framework for Mississippi's future CCS projects.
+This regulatory framework, on addition to Mississippi's existing CO2 pipeline infrastructure, has Mississippi poised to be a future leader in the emerging CCS industry.